Learn Russian in St Petersburg: Student Reviews

 I decided to learn Russian for pleasure!
 I thought it was a beautiful language and like nothing I’d ever studied before and I really wanted to get a good grasp of it; and where better to do that than in Russia?

-I found the college staff really friendly and learning was the best bit!
+I found the Russian language school staff really friendly and learning was the best bit!
 The college was central, so after school you could go pretty much anywhere — a museum or a bar, depending on how the lessons had gone!

 The family I lived with were friendly and very patient with me, which was great because my Russian at the beginning was non-existent.
 When I arrived I could not form a sentence, when I left, I was comfortable with the language and could hold conversations without stressing!
 It was really total immersion in the language and culture and I would love to go back.